Abstract Submission is Now Open!

 - Abstracts stating “data will be discussed in the presentation” will NOT be accepted.

 All abstracts will be evaluated anonymously and scored by the appropriate SPAC members.
+The Scientific Committee will determine whether the abstract will be accepted for presentation, with consideration given to the author’s preference.

 - an oral presentation;